nova-pkgs/python/Doc/library/os.rst

    Return the current process's real user id.

-   .. availability:: Unix.
+   Availability: Unix.

-.. function:: initgroups(username, gid)
+.. function:: getenv(varname[, value])

-   Call the system initgroups() to initialize the group access list with all of the groups of which the specified username is a member, plus the specified group id.

-   .. availability:: Unix.

-   .. versionadded:: 3.2
+   Return the value of the environment variable *varname* if it exists, or *value* if it doesn't.  *value* defaults to ``None``.

+   Availability: most flavors of Unix, Windows.

-.. function:: putenv(key, value)
+.. function:: putenv(varname, value)

    .. index:: single: environment variables; setting

-   Set the environment variable named *key* to the string *value*.
+   Set the environment variable named *varname* to the string *value*.
 Such changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.

-   .. availability:: most flavors of Unix, Windows.
+   Availability: most flavors of Unix, Windows.

    .. note::